The Sound (band): Change of record labels

-All Fall Down was panned by critics upon its release.
-Upon receiving the album, WEA decided not to promote it, and the band and the label parted company.
+All Fall Down was panned by critics upon its release and the band and the label parted company.
 In 1983, The Sound released a joint EP in collaboration with singer Kevin Hewick, This Cover Keeps Reality Unreal, on Cherry Red Records.

 The band were approached by several labels, ultimately signing with independent label Statik in 1984.
 They released an EP, Shock of Daylight, which received favourable coverage from the music press.
 This was followed a year later by the full-length Heads and Hearts.
 By 1985, Borland had begun to exhibit symptoms of mental illness, perhaps worsened by the frustrations of his career.

 Not long after the 1985 release of a live album, In the Hothouse, Statik went into bankruptcy.
 The band produced one more album, Thunder Up, on the Belgian label Play It Again Sam.
 While touring Spain in 1987, they had to cancel several appearances after Borland suffered a complete breakdown.
 Dudley recalled bringing an incoherent Borland home on a plane.
 The band split up in early 1988.

 Post-breakup activity

 Bailey moved to New Orleans, where he lived for 16 years, returning to the UK in 2007.
-Mayers died in 1993 due to complications with AIDS.
-Dudley retired from the music industry, living and working in South London.
+Mayers died on 26 December 1993 of AIDS.

 Following the collapse of the Sound, Borland maintained a solo career for approximately a decade, and participated in the side projects Honolulu Mountain Daffodils (under the alias Joachim Pimento) and White Rose Transmission.
 Never able to conquer his depression and anguished about returning to a psychiatric hospital, Borland, who reportedly suffered from a schizoaffective disorder, committed suicide on 26 April 1999, throwing himself in the path of an express train at Wimbledon station.

 Shortly before Borland's death, the Sound's back catalog was remastered and reissued by Renascent, a label which was founded to perform solely that task.
 (Thunder Up is the band's only studio album to not be reissued by Renascent.)

 Propaganda, an album of recordings the band had made in May to July 1979 when the group were transitioning from the Outsiders, was released in 1999.
 A second post-breakup release, The BBC Recordings, was issued in 2004, compiling two radio sessions and two live concerts.

 Edsel Records released two box sets compiling all of the band's recordings: Jeopardy / From the Lion's Mouth / All Fall Down...Plus in 2014 and Shock of Daylight / Heads and Hearts / In the Hothouse (Live) / Thunder Up / Propaganda in 2015.

-On Black Friday, November 26, 2021, SoundHaarlemlikesVinyl releases a new album 'Will and Testamen' with 3 sides of live performances from different gigs.
+On Black Friday, November 26, 2021, SoundHaarlemlikesVinyl releases a new album 'Will and Testament' with 3 sides of live performances from different gigs.
 And one side of the album, called 'Startime' with 4 demos, never earlier released.

+In 2022, Michael Dudley, the former drummer for the Sound, formed a new band under “#IN2THESOUND”.
+The band performs live material from The Sound’s previous material.
+The group currently serves as a tribute to late former frontman Adrian Borland.
+As of 2023, Michael Dudley is the only former member of The Sound who has actively returned to music.